cggh/panoptes/documentation/importsettings.rst

 DecimDigits
   *Value.* For Value types, specifies the number of decmimal digits that should be used to display the value

+Index
+  *Boolean.* If set, instructs Panoptes to create a database index for this property.
+  For large datasets, this massively speeds up queries based on this property.

+Search
+  *Text.* Indicates that this field can be used for text search in the find data item wizard.
+  Possible values: ``StartPattern``, ``Pattern``, ``Match``.

+Relation
+  *Block.* Defines a many-to-one foreign relation to a parent datatable.
+  The parent table should contain a property with the same name as the key property in the child table.
+  The block can contain the following tags:
+    TableId
+      *Datatable ID (required).* Datatable id of the relation parent table ForwardName
+      *Text (required).* Display name of the relation from child to parent ReverseName
+      *Text (required).* Display name of the relation from parent to child

+ReadData
+  *Boolean.* If set to false, this property will not be imported from the TAB-delimited source file. (*NOTE: under construction*).

+CanUpdate: true
+  *Boolean.* If set to true, this property can be modified by the user. (*NOTE: under construction*).

 ShowInTable
   *Boolean*.
 If set, this property will appear by default in data table grids in the application.